orel-adivi/CorSys/README.md

 The input-and-output pair examples are a major part of the specifications, and have be be supplied in a Comma-separated values (CSV) file.
 The path to this file has to be provided in the `--input-output` parameter (or `-io`).
-The first row of the file must include the name of each variable (all capitalized), and in the last column the symbolic name `OUTPUT` must appear to indicate the expected value (possibly with mistakes).
+The first row of the file must include the name of each variable, and in the last column the symbolic name `OUTPUT` must appear to indicate the expected value (possibly with mistakes).
 After the first row, each row represent a single input-output example, where the value of each variable matches its name in the first row.
 This is a minimal example for this format:

 ```text